flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

 ### Navigation Display Indications

-As a reminder the section [Veritcal Guidance Symbology](#vertical-guidance-symbology) contains detailed descriptions of the various symbols you'll encounter when indicated on the flight instruments.
+As a reminder the section [Vertical Guidance Symbology](#vertical-guidance-symbology) contains detailed descriptions of the various symbols you'll encounter when indicated on the flight instruments.

 #### ^^Departure^^